Equipment Safety · 2–5 min talk

 Key Hazards

-• Logs ejecting unexpectedly
+• Logs twisting, splitting unevenly, or ejecting unexpectedly

 2–3 Minute Talk Script